foreverfl/vscode/docs/terminal/shell-integration.md

 ![PowerShell IntelliSense shows completions like Get-Alias, Get-ChildItem, for example when typing Get-](images/shell-integration/pwsh-intellisense.png)

-You can enable the experimental IntelliSense for PowerShell with the `setting(terminal.integrated.suggest.enabled)` setting.
+You can enable the experimental IntelliSense for PowerShell with the `terminal.integrated.suggest.enabled` setting.

 ```json
 "terminal.integrated.suggest.enabled": true